davidmason/react-resizable-box/README.md

 The `customStyle` property is used to set the custom `classStyle` of a resizable component.

+#### `invert`: PropTypes.shape({ x: PropTypes.bool, y: PropTypes.bool })

+The `invert` property is used to reverse the direction of dragging that makes the box bigger.

+The default is `{ x: false, y: false }` to drag right to make the box wider and down to make the box taller, with handles on the right, bottom, and bottom-right corner.

+Setting `invert` to `true` for an axis will change the drag direction and move the handles to the opposite side.

+If you set `{ x: false, y: true }`, there will be a handle on the top to drag up, a handle on the top-right to drag up and right, and the normal handle on the right to drag right.

 #### `isResizable`: Proptypes.shape({ x: PropTypes.bool, y: PropTypes.bool, xy: PropTypes.bool })

 The `isResizable` property is used to set the resizable permission of a resizable component.